Canvey Island: Retail, leisure and industry

 Canvey Island has several shopping areas.
 The main town centre known by older locals as the Haystack (after the pub in the town centre) is based around Furtherwick Road and the High Street.
 Most shops are located either in the Knightswick Centre (opened 1978) and Furtherwick Road with the lead store being Sainsbury's (formerly Key Markets).
 The other main store on Canvey is Morrisons which is located on Northwick Road, some way from the town centre.
 There are small shopping parades in St Michael's Road, The village on Long Road, Jones Corner on Long Road, Third Avenue, Point Road and dotted along the High Street.
 Castle Point Council are currently planning a £50m regeneration scheme for the town centre including building a larger Sainsbury's on the current Knightswick Car Park (with parking on the roof) and better connection to the town centre and the lake.

 Canvey currently has a small multi screen cinema located on the seafront called Movi-Starr (opened late 1990s) which replaced the former Rio Cinema which closed in the 1970s and was replaced by Rio Bingo Hall (Furtherwick Road).
 There are several arcades along this stretch of the seafront, along with a small amusement park and the Monico public house.
 The island had previously been known for its nightlife with both the Goldmine (hosted big name DJs including Emperor Rosko and Chris Hill) and King's Nightclubs (acts included comedian Mike Read) being well known hot spots but these closed in the 1980s and 1990s respectively.

 Canvey's industry is primarily based in two locations.
 The main location is Charfleet Industrial Estate, while there is further industrial buildings in Point Road.
 Canvey Island was home to Prout's Catamarans from 1949 to 2002.
 Canvey is also home to a Calor Gas Storage Terminal, and an Oikos Oil depot located off Thames Road and Holehaven Road.

-Additionally private developers have announced a new retail park to be built next to the Morrisons supermarket at Roscommon Way on Canvey Island which will be due to open in 2018.
-A Marks & Spencer's opened next to Morrisons in 2019 and was later accompanied by a Costa Coffee, Sports Direct, and B&M Bargains Store.
+Additionally private developers have announced a new retail park to be built next to the Morrisons supermarket at Roscommon Way on Canvey Island which was due to open in 2018.
+A Marks & Spencer's opened next to Morrisons in 2019 and was later accompanied by a Costa Coffee, Sports Direct, and B&M Bargains Store later followed by a Food Warehouse taking over two of the last remaining units.